Tours (Loire), France: The Ultimate Travel Guide 2026

 Visiting Jardin Botanique De Tours

-Best Day Trips from Tours
+Best Day Trips from Tours (Loire)

-A day trip from Tours offers the perfect opportunity to escape the urban rhythm and discover the surrounding region's charm.
-Whether you're drawn to scenic countryside, historic villages, or cultural landmarks, the area around Tours provides a variety of easy-to-reach destinations ideal for a one-day itinerary.
+A day trip from Tours (Loire) offers the perfect opportunity to escape the urban rhythm and discover the surrounding region's charm.
+Whether you're drawn to scenic countryside, historic villages, or cultural landmarks, the area around Tours (Loire) provides a variety of easy-to-reach destinations ideal for a one-day itinerary.
 If you are looking to rent a car in France I recommend having a look at Discover Cars, first, as they compare prices and review multiple car rental agencies for you.

 La Forteresse de Montbazon